appdulrahman/ds-task-1/README.md

-Please check the link below for the answer! https://github.com/appdulrahman/ds-task
+Please check this link for the answer! https://github.com/appdulrahman/ds-task